Kitware/vtk-js/Sources/Rendering/OpenGL/VertexArrayObject/api.md

 ### removeAttributeArray(name);

-Remove ab attribute array from the VAO
+Remove an attribute array from the VAO

-### setForceEmulation(val);

-Force this VAO to emulate a vertex array object even if the system supports VAOs.
-This can be useful in cases where the vertex array object does not handle all extensions.